-You may download the current M.S. in CEE - Construction, DCI, SDC Curriculum requirements here, which provide detailed program information for meeting the requirements of this degree.
+You may download the current M.S. in CEE - Sustainable Design & Construction Curriculum requirements here, which provide detailed program information for meeting the requirements of this degree.

 Key Requirements and Policies for this Degree